-Posting a request for proposal is a standard procedure when it comes to getting in touch with vendors for potential collaboration.
+Posting a request for proposal (RFP) is a standard procedure when it comes to getting in touch with vendors for potential collaboration.
 A well-written RFP significantly raises your chances of scoring a fruitful work partnership and a successful project outcome.
-Therefore, it’s vital to compose a well-defined RFP that clearly articulates all of the project’s demands, its mission, budget, and time frame.
+Therefore, it’s vital to compose a well-defined RFP that clearly articulates all of the project’s demands, mission, budget, and time frame.

-An RFP is your first point of contact with potential vendors.
+An RFP for website development is your first point of contact with potential vendors.
 It is a document that describes a project so that interested vendors can respond in the hopes to be hired.
 Essentially, you outline the project’s needs and goals, and in response, you get offers from vendors that describe their qualifications, case studies, fees, and possibly their bid.